P-8-project/P-8/CONTRIBUTING.md

 We'd love to have your contributions for Viable!

-Viable is currently a personal project and as such makes no promises regarding timing and acceptance of contributions, but if you want to contribute you absolutely should!
+Viable is currently a personal project and as such makes no guarantees regarding timing and acceptance of contributions, but if you want to contribute you absolutely should!

 ## Pull Requests